Please note that this policy was last updated on 10th January 2022.

 The latest general rules and guidance for Scotland can be found here.

-Clients will be made aware of our Covid-19 policy prior to filming and encouraged to review this.
+Clients will be made aware of our Covid-19 policy prior to production and encouraged to review this.

-While we do visit sites and filming locations in person prior to filming, we continue to conduct meetings and video conferencing to discuss projects.
+While we continue to visit sites and locations in person prior to production, we continue to conduct meetings and video conferencing to discuss projects.
 We encourage these where meetings can be conducted remotely.

-On the day before filming, we may ask the client (and anyone who is likely to be in the filming area on set) to complete a health self-certification document stating that they have not shown any symptoms of Covid-19 within the last 7-14 days.
-We also ask all clients to download the Protect Scotland contact tracing app, and encourage the use of PCR or lateral flow tests on the day before filming.
+On the day before arriving on set, we may ask the client (and anyone who is likely to be in the filming area on set) to complete a health self-certification document stating that they have not shown any symptoms of Covid-19 within the last 7-14 days.
+We also ask all clients to download the Protect Scotland contact tracing app, and encourage the use of lateral flow tests on the day before production begins.

-Lastly, we encourage our clients to operate a one-way system within filming locations and ensure good ventilation (such as by keeping doors and windows open, unless these must be closed for sound recording purposes).
-We would ask for minimal people to be on set at any one time, and ask clients not to bring more people than necessary into the filming environment.
+Lastly, we encourage our clients to operate a one-way system within production locations and ensure good ventilation (such as by keeping doors and windows open, unless these must be closed for sound recording purposes).
+We would ask for minimal people to be on set at any one time, and ask clients not to bring more people than necessary into the production environment.

-Before and during the shoot, we stress that everyone (client and crew) should comply with all the latest government guidelines and legislation.
-We ask that participants in filming conduct themselves responsibility and with consideration for others to limit their risk of exposure to Covid 19 and to minimise the risk of transmission.
+Before and during a film or photography shoot, we stress that everyone (client and crew) should comply with all the latest government guidelines and legislation.
+We ask that participants conduct themselves responsibility and with consideration for others to limit their risk of exposure to Covid 19 and to minimise the risk of transmission.

-MidgieBite Media will travel to the filming location using their own transport.
+MidgieBite Media will travel to locations using our own transport.
 As a general rule, we discourage and avoid any lifts or car-sharing with clients or own crew.

-At the start of the filming day, we ask to ensure that any health self-certification forms have been completed (as outlined above) for participants in the filming.
+At the start of the day, we ask to ensure that any health self-certification forms have been completed (as outlined above) for participants in production.

 We will also ask windows and doors to be open where possible to ensure good ventilation.